 The candidate(s) should have accomplishments such as:

-On the final day of this years Betting on Sports Week, held at the iconic National History Museum, we will be inducting more members into the Sports Betting Hall of Fame, for continued support to the gaming industry.
+On the final day of this years Betting on Sports Week, held at the iconic Natural History Museum, we will be inducting more members into the Sports Betting Hall of Fame, for continued support to the gaming industry.

 Last year SBC recognised three members of the sports betting community who have made a real difference to the sector over the course of their careers.
 Each of these had played a prominent role in the public’s awareness and appreciation of the importance of sports betting, while displaying a level of innovation either by improving an industry process or bringing a new product to market.